Scalloway: History

-Scalloway Castle was built in 1600 by The 2nd Earl of Orkney (Patrick Stewart).
+Scalloway Castle was built in 1600 by Patrick Stewart, 2nd Earl of Orkney.
 It was originally surrounded by water but due to land reclamation, that is no longer the case.
 The remains of the castle are the most notable feature of the village, located near the quay.
 (The castle is usually locked, but a key can be borrowed from the nearby Scalloway Hotel or from the adjacent Scalloway Museum.)